-These interim financial statements cover the Stewart Investors Worldwide Sustainability Fund (formerly known as "Colonial First State Investment Fund 3") (the "Fund") as an individual entity.
+These interim financial statements cover the Stewart Investors Worldwide Sustainability Fund (the "Fund") as an individual entity.
 The Fund was constituted on 28 February 2014 and commenced operations in April 2014.
-The Fund will terminate in accordance with the provisions of the Fund's Constitution or by Law.
+The Fund will terminate in accordance with the provisions of the Fund's Constitution.

-The Trust Company (RE Services) Limited (ABN 45 003 278 831) is the Responsible Entity of the Fund (the "Responsible Entity").
-The Responsible Entity is incorporated and domiciled in Australia, and its registered office is Level 18, Angel Place, 123 Pitt Street, Sydney, NSW, 2000.
+The Trust Company (RE Services) Limited (ABN 45 003 278 831) is the responsible entity of the Fund (the "Responsible Entity").
+The Responsible Entity's registered office is Level 18 Angel Place, 123 Pitt Street, Sydney, NSW, 2000.